 But once again I am afflicted with the misgiving that I have been exhibiting to you a figure larger than life and that your reaction may be that of thinking that there is exaggeration.
-Or else that Edel was a superhuman figure who forms no example for us.
+Or else that Edel was a super human figure who forms no example for us.
 As to that I do not think I have been exaggerating.
-I have just been telling you the things that have been certified in respect of her and which are standing up to the critical examination of Rome itself.
+I have been just telling you the things that have been certified in respect to her and which are standing up to the critical examination of Rome itself.
 Therefore they are accurate; there is no adornment of the tale.
-Does that then indicate that she was a superhuman figure?
+Does that then indicate that she was a super human figure?